-Acclaimed by The Daily Telegraph as a pianist of “amazing power and panache”, Clare Hammond has performed across Europe, Russia and Canada and appears regularly at the Wigmore Hall in London and the Bridgewater Hall in Manchester.
+Acclaimed by The Daily Telegraph as a pianist of “amazing power and panache”, Clare Hammond gave debut recitals at the City of London, Cheltenham and Presteigne Festivals, and made return visits to the Wigmore and Bridgewater Halls in 2013.
 Her Purcell Room debut for the Park Lane Group concert series was praised by The Guardian for its “crisp precision and unflashy intelligence”.
 A passionate advocate of twentieth and twenty-first century music, Clare combines a formidable technique and virtuosic flair onstage with stylistic integrity and attention to detail.

 Eager to extend the boundaries of traditional concert life, Clare is intrigued by new perspectives that musicological study can bring to bear on performance.
-She has just completed a doctorate on twentieth-century left-hand piano concertos and was convenor for the RMA Study Day Performing Musicology, held at City University London in June 2011.
-Clare will give a series of concerts and workshops at Queen’s University Belfast as part of a residency in 2012/13.
-She is also in demand as a speaker and has been invited to give presentations at Oxford, Manchester, and Surrey Universities this season.
-On the concert circuit, she enjoys introducing recitals, pre and post concert talks and giving lecture recitals and workshops to audiences of all levels.
+She completed a doctorate on twentieth-century left-hand piano concertos in 2012 and gave lectures and seminars as part of her residency at Queen’s University Belfast.
+Clare is also in demand as a speaker and has been invited to give presentations at Oxford, Manchester, and Surrey Universities this season.
+On the concert circuit, she enjoys introducing recitals, pre and post concert talks, and giving lecture recitals and workshops to audiences of all levels.

 Clare completed a BA at Cambridge University, where she obtained a double first in music, and undertook postgraduate study with Ronan O’Hora at the Guildhall School of Music & Drama and with Professor Rhian Samuel at City University London.
-She has been supported by the Arts and Humanities Research Council, Stradivari Trust, Martin Musical Scholarship Fund, Jessie Wakefield Bursary and the Kenneth Loveland Gift.
+She is grateful for the support of the Fidelio Trust, Musicians’ Benevolent Fund, RVW Trust, the Vernon Ellis Foundation and the Stradivari Trust.
 Clare is represented by Liz Webb Management.